-If you have an advance directive also called a living will, your health care agent can make sure your wishes are followed.
-Your agent's choices come before anyone else's wishes for you .
+If you have an advance care directive, your health care agent can make sure your wishes are followed.
+Your agent's choices come before anyone else's wishes for you.

-If you do not have a living will or an advanced directive, your health care agent will be the one to help your health care providers make important choices.
+If you do not have an advance care directive, your health care agent will be the one to help your providers make important choices.

 Your health care agent has no control over your money.
 Your agent also cannot be made to pay your bills.